bmeaut/grainautline/docs/usermanual.md

 * Side effects: Selection is cleared as the Blob set may change.
 Aux is cleared, as it has served its purpose.
 * Parameters:
    * Add: if checked, the Aux is added to the Blobs.
 Otherwise, the Aux is subtracted.
    * Move result to Aux: see below

 By selecting the "Move result to Aux" checkbox, the above operation is extended with an additional one: the border lines are all moved to the Aux and all blobs are erased.
 It can be used to edit all borders in the Aux easily.
 After that, that Aux can be subtracted.
 As the blobs are removed, the subtraction creates the blob set segmented by the contents of the Aux.

+By selecting the "Move result to Aux" checkbox, the above operation is extended with an additional one: the border lines are all moved to the Aux and all blobs are erased.
+It can be used to edit all borders in the Aux easily.
+After that, that Aux can be subtracted.
+As the blobs are removed, the subtraction creates the blob set segmented by the contents of the Aux.

 ### BlobMerger